tytydraco/yessleep/out/My_niece_just_wont_stay_dead.md

 My niece stood with her hand pointing toward the mirror, ribbons of blood flowing down from her finger.
 They dripped from her outstretched hand as a steady stream began to fall.

 It was all-encompassing.
-The floor was slick with a puddle of the sanguine pool.
+The floor was slick with a puddle sanguine it pooled with a viscosity that reminded me of soup.

 Jerking my eyes from the floor, I looked toward the mirror, a sinking feeling of dread bubbling up in my stomach.